amethyst/amethyst/amethyst_events/README.md

 ## License

-`amethyst_locale` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+`amethyst_events` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).